BaumSebastian/Obisidan-Templates/Zettelkasten/Literature Note.md

 updated:
 version: draft
 comment: "If you want to write something about this note"
-descripton: "One Sentence to explain the note"
+description: "One Sentence to explain the note"
 ---

 <%*